Ar1stotele/Laser-Tag-Project/README.md

 The main software for a laser tag system

 ---
+How to run
+	- create .env with appropriate data
+	- go to directory /src

-Run "python tktest.py" to run the program.
+	- Run the following command "python tktest.py" to run the program.

 Requirements for software:
 	- Needs to interface with a postgresql database